freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-computer-basics/66ed8fb9f45ce3ece4053eac.md

 #### --text--

-Which of the peripherals is not the same type as the others?
+Which of these peripherals is not the same type as the others?

 #### --distractors--